 Now that you know when to buy a stroller during pregnancy, it’s time to take that next step.
 When you finally buy one, do you know what to look for?

 You will go through many different strollers in your baby’s infancy.
 But, this first one is important.
 Here are a few features to keep an eye out for.

 There are different types of strollers on the market.
 But, while your child is very young you are fairly limited to strollers that can fully recline.
 Nevertheless, joggers, travel systems, standards, prams, and bassinets are all types of strollers to choose from.

-Additionally, newborns require a lot of stuff.
+Additionally, newborns require a lot of stuff… an astronomical amount of stuff.
 Find a stroller that can reasonably carry some of that stuff for you.

 Car Seat Carriers

 Finally, car seat carriers or travel systems consist of a car seat and a stroller frame.
 You will probably start out with this type of stroller for the first few months of your child’s life.
 If you choose to buy your car seat separately, make sure the manufacturer for the frame is compatible with your car seat.

 There is no clear-cut answer for when to buy a stroller during pregnancy.
 But, whenever you decide to buy one, make sure that you buy the right type for you.
 You may be stressed enough without having to worry about your stroller, too.